IBM/infra-to-app-with-landing-zone/docs/README.md

-# Seamless Deployment: From Provisioning to Runtime With the IBM Cloud VPC Landing Zone
+# Seamless Deployment: From Provisioning to Runtime With the IBM Cloud VPC landing zone

 The introduction of IBM Cloud [deployable architectures](https://cloud.ibm.com/docs/secure-infrastructure-vpc?topic=secure-infrastructure-vpc-faqs) makes it easy to provision predefined architecture in no time.